-- PE® Pellets Saltwater Fish Food: A nutritionally complete fish food for saltwater aquarium fish.
+- PE® Freshwater Pellets: A nutritionally complete fish food for freshwater aquarium fish

-- PE Mysis Shrimp sustainably harvested by Piscine Energetics is naturally gut loaded with phytoplankton rich in Omega-3 & -6 fatty acids and high protein content.
+- PE ® Mysis Shrimp is sustainably harvested by Piscine Energetics and is naturally gut loaded with phytoplankton, rich in Omega 3 and 6 fatty acids, and high in protein content

-- Designed and manufactured in Canada at Piscine Energetics food laboratory.
+- Designed and manufactured in Canada at Piscine Energetics feed laboratory.